nf-core/stats/pages/code/pipelines/timeline.md

 ## Key Insights

-Based on this timeline analysis, you can see:
+Based on this timeline analysis using **first release dates**, you can see:

-1. **Development Speed**: Most pipelines fall into different speed categories
+1. **Development Speed**: Time from initial commit to first stable release for each pipeline
-2. **Historical Trends**: Whether development times are getting shorter or longer over time
+2. **Historical Trends**: Whether development times to first release are getting shorter or longer over time
-3. **Release Patterns**: Which pipelines have been in development the longest
+3. **Release Patterns**: Which pipelines took longest to reach their first release
-4. **Quick vs Slow**: The distribution between quick-fire releases and long development cycles
+4. **Quick vs Slow**: The distribution between quick-fire first releases and long development cycles
+5. **Post-Release Activity**: How many total releases each pipeline has had since their first release

+> **Important**: This analysis focuses on **first release** rather than most recent release to better understand the initial development effort required for each pipeline.
+Pipelines with many total releases indicate active ongoing development after the initial release.